vinceimbat/vinceimbat/content/understand the knowledge structure of a subject.md

   - thoughts
   - seedlings
 ---
-When conducting a [[metalearning]] project, list [[concepts]], [[facts]], and [[procedures]] in three columns to uncover the comprehensive structure of knowledge required to understand for a specific discipline.
+When conducting a [[metalearning]] project, list [[concept]], [[facts]], and [[procedures]] in three columns to uncover the comprehensive structure of knowledge required to understand for a specific discipline.
 The first version of the list doesn't have to be complete or accurate.
 Just try to get a rough first pass.
 Revise the list as you start learning.

 After this, [[identify bottlenecks in your learning project]].